ni/NI-ELVIS-III-Python-Examples/README.md

    pip install pyvisa
    ```

-## Install NI ELVIS III Python
+## Installing NI ELVIS III Python Examples
 In this section we will download the NI ELVIS III Python examples.

 1. Configure GitHub.
-   - Generate SSH keys and add to your GitHub account.
-If you are new to GitHub, you can type `ssh-keygen -t rsa -C "example@email.com"`  on Putty to generate a SSH key and add it to your GitHub account.
-See [Connecting to GitHub with SSH](https://help.github.com/articles/connecting-to-github-with-ssh/) for more helps.
+   - Generate SSH keys and add them to your GitHub account.
+If you are new to GitHub, you can type `ssh-keygen -t rsa -C "example@email.com"`  on Putty to generate an SSH key and add it to your GitHub account.
+See [Connecting to GitHub with SSH](https://help.github.com/articles/connecting-to-github-with-ssh/) for more help.
 2. Download the NI ELVIS III Python helper library and Python Example from GitHub.
    - Download NI ELVIS III Python.

      ```
      git clone --recursive git@github.com:ni/NI-ELVIS-III-Python.git
      ```
-   - Now, you can find **NI-ELVIS-III-Python** at your current directory, the default directory is `/home/admin/` if you did not change the directory.
+   - You can now find **NI-ELVIS-III-Python** in your current directory.
+The default directory is `/home/admin`.
-   - You will see things like this when the download finished successfully.
+   - You will see information similar to the following one when the download finishes successfully.
      > admin@NI-ELVIS-III-0000000: ~# git clone --recursive git@github.com:ni/NI-ELVIS-III-Python<br/>
      > Cloning into 'NI-ELVIS-III-Python'...<br/>
      > remote: Counting objects: 407, done.<br/>